ethereum/ethereum-org-website/src/content/developers/docs/design-and-ux/opportunities-in-liquid-staking-derivatives-ux/index.md

 ## Understanding User Behavior  {#understanding-user-behavior}

 Surprisingly, **65% of users do nothing with their LST** (October 2023).
-This finding highlights a potential gap in user engagement.
+This finding highlights a potential gap in user interest.
 While projects discuss complex Liquid Staking Strategies, even the most simple ones are often **not attractive to users**.

 ![Example of strategies](./2.png)

-Staking pool projects tend to communicate to each user the same way, disregarding the unique contexts.
-This is wrong.
+The conventional one-size-fits-all communication approach fails to recognize the diverse needs and contexts of individual users.
+For instance:

 - 224k users staked $1024 or less
 - 125k users staked between $1024 and $32k